A fascinating visit through holy Pagodas, crowded markets and old colonial buildings in Yangon

 11. Yangon Central Railway Station and the “circle line” trains

 One of the most beautiful experiences that could be done in Yangon is to visit the Central Railway Station and have a ride on an old train.
 Built in traditional Burmese architectural style, it’s a landmark building since 1996.
 Once at the station, don’t miss to catch the urban railroad line, better known as the “circle line”, which begins and ends at Yangon Central Railway Station with several departures a day going clockwise and anti-clockwise, passing through the city, its suburban areas and satellites towns.

 Need to Know about Yangon

 It’s’s located close to downtown between Alan Pya Pagoda Road and Upper Pansodan Street.
-You can catch the train to reach the most important cities of Myanmar (Bagan, Mandalay, Nyaung Shwe – Inle lake) but it takes a long time.
+You can catch the train to reach the most important Myanmar cities (Bagan, Mandalay, Nyaung Shwe – Inle lake), but it takes a long time.
 For example, Yangon – Mandalay takes 15 hours, Yangon – Bagan takes 18 hours.

 3. Bus Terminals

 They are located far from downtown, and it takes you around 1 hour and more to get there by taxi.
-Buses from most important destinations around Myanmar depart and arrive at Aung Mingalar Bus Terminal (known as Highway Bus Station).
-The ticket for the VIP buses can be bought online or at the bus terminal, all the others directly at the bus terminal.
+Buses from the most important destinations around Myanmar depart and arrive at Aung Mingalar Bus Terminal (known as Highway Bus Station).
+The VIP buses’ ticket can be bought online or at the bus terminal, all the others directly at the bus terminal.